Abhishekshelar208/attendo-quick-attendance-by-sharing-link-/UI_IMPROVEMENTS.md

-# Attendo - UI Improvements Summary
+# QuickPro - UI Improvements Summary

 ## Overview
-The Attendo app has been redesigned with a **minimalistic, beautiful, and professional light theme** throughout.
+The QuickPro app has been redesigned with a **minimalistic, beautiful, and professional light theme** throughout.

 ## Color Palette
 - **Primary**: Indigo (#6366F1)